daisy/pipeline-modules/braille/dotify-utils/doc/index.md

 : Will only match if the value is "dotify"

 `locale`
-: Matches only Dotify translators for that locale.
-An automatic fallback mechanism is used: if nothing is found for language-COUNTRY-variant, then language-COUNTRY is searched, then language.
+: Matches only Dotify translators for this locale.
+By default the document locale is used.
+In that case an automatic fallback mechanism is used: if nothing is found for language-COUNTRY-variant, then language-COUNTRY is searched, then language.

 `hyphenator`
 : A value "none" will disable hyphenation. "auto" is the default and